pha4ge/hAMRonization_workflow/README.md

 Installation from source requires Conda or Miniconda to be installed.

-> Note: if you have Docker, Podman or Singularity, then the pre-built Docker container (see [below](#docker)) may be the easier way to go.
+> Note: if you have Docker or Podman, then the pre-built container (see below) may be the easier way to go.

 Install prerequisites for building this pipeline (on Ubuntu):